A path integral formula of quantum gravity emergent from entangled local structures: Lee's emergent gravity theory

-where the states are written in the basis of the collective variables $k$, $\chi(\Phi,k)$ denoting a general function.
+In Eq.~\eqref{LeePI}, quantum states are written in the basis of the collective variables $k$, in turn provided by the auxiliary fields $j$ introduced in Eq.~\eqref{idenJ}, while $\chi(\Phi,k)$ denotes a generic function.
 The action reads

-with $\tau$ defined by $\epsilon$.
-This is a simplified version of the model in \cite{Lee:2019uix}, without symmetry breaking of the colours into physical and redundant degrees of freedom, which nonetheless carries enough complexity (at the level of the action).
-The spacetime metric is emergent from the collective variables, and the saddle point equation of motion of the action \eqref{LeeAction} shows a solution of de-Sitter like space-time with Lorentzian signature.
-Within this theoretical framework, the dimension, topology and geometry are all emergent, which are determined by the collective variable.
+with $\tau$ being defined in terms of $\epsilon$, by $d\tau=\epsilon$.
+The path-integral has the same expression as in Eq.~\eqref{QRGpartition}.
+The action in Eq.~\eqref{LeeAction} is derived by decomposing the state $|\phi\rangle$ in Eq.~\eqref{QRGevolve} into a basis of collective variables, hence generating a quantum RG, as introduced in Sec.~\eqref{SecQRG}.
+This is a simplified version of the Lee's model in \cite{Lee:2019uix}, without symmetry breaking of the colors into physical and redundant degrees of freedom.
+It carries nonetheless enough complexity (at the level of the action), which is enough for our analysis here.
+The spacetime metric is emergent from the collective variables $k$, and the saddle point equation of motion of the action \eqref{LeeAction} shows a solution of de-Sitter like space-time with Lorentzian signature.
+Within this theoretical framework, the manifold dimensions, the topology and the geometry are all emergent, being determined by the collective variables.